Olidata

-Olidata is an Italian computer system manufacturer.
+Olidata SpA is an Italian computer system manufacturer based in Rome, Italy.

+History

 The company was founded in Cesena, Italy in 1982 by Carlo Rossi and Adolfo Savini as a limited liability company (LLC).
 Olidata specializes in software development.
 The company's accounting software and administrative software divisions were eventually sold to Olivetti.

-Olidata is one of the largest manufacturers of computer hardware in Italy.

-The company also manufactures LCD televisions.
+Olidata is one of the largest manufacturers of computer hardware in Italy and also manufactures LCD televisions.
 In April 2008, Olidata announced the production of its JumPc, a modified version of Intel's Classmate PC.
 In 2009, Acer acquired 29.9% of Olidata.